IRtcEngineEventHandler

 public void onError(int err) {}

 This callback indicates that an error (concerning network or media) occurs during SDK runtime.
 In most cases, the SDK cannot fix the issue and resume running.
-The SDK requires the application to take action or informs the user about the issue.
+The SDK requires the app to take action or informs the user about the issue.

 Parameters